 The start date with your new provider must be on or after the end date you have agreed with your old provider.

 If you entered care before 1 July 2014 and would like to change providers, please see Section 10.

-6.8 What are unspent funds?
+6.8 What happens to the unspent funds if I change providers